ShivaniShete4/Basic-react-project/README.md

-## This Simple and basic react project guided by John Smilga showcases the names of people who have the birthdays with their age.
+## This simple and basic react project guided by John Smilga showcases the names of people who have the birthdays with their age.

 ## Technologies used: HTML,CSS,React Js